 If you are studying full-time for your first degree, you may be eligible to apply to Student Finance Northern Ireland for a tuition fee loan to cover your fees in full.

-You make one application to Student Finance Wales, for your fee loan, fee grant and your student support.
-Student Finance Wales work with The Student Loans Company (SLC), who will pay your tuition fees to the University.
+You make one application to Student Finance Northern Ireland, for your fee loan and your student support.
+Student Finance Northern Ireland work with The Student Loans Company (SLC), who will pay your tuition fees to the University.

 The tuition fee is applicable for all full-time undergraduate degree programmes except for graduate entry to the BVM&S Veterinary Medicine and graduate entry to the LLB Law programmes.

-If you are in any doubt regarding your eligibility for support, please contact Student Finance Wales.
+If you are in any doubt regarding your eligibility for support, please contact Student Finance Northern Ireland.

-If you are applying to BN Nursing Studies you will need to apply to Student Finance Wales for your tuition fee/living cost loans.
+If you are applying to BN Nursing Studies you will need to apply to Student Finance Northern Ireland for your tuition fee/living cost loans.
 This is a change from previous years when students applied to the Student Awards Agency Scotland (SAAS) for support.